 (B) breakfast, (L) lunch, (D) dinner

 Day 4: Today we visit the ceremonial center of Ceibal.
 Along the forest paths and within the site center beautifully carved monuments tell of the installation of a new ruler and an important gathering of leaders from nearby cities to commemorate this event.
 Finely carved stelae, or carved stone monuments, stand at the edge of the rainforest clearings and scarlet macaws can often be seen soaring along the ridges above the canopy.
-After a picnic lunch seated among these exquisite buildings, and to the sound of howler monkeys, we will travel on to Lake Peten-Itzá and the Hotel Camino Real, our home for two nights..
+After a picnic lunch seated among these exquisite buildings, and to the sound of howler monkeys, we will travel back down river and drive to Lake Petén-Itzá and the Hotel Camino Real Tikal, our home for two nights.
 (B/L/D)

-Day 5: Our drive east takes us to Yaxhá, a beautiful site overlooking a lagoon of the same name.
-The location of terrible battles between Tikal and Naranjo in the 8th century, this huge city now lies in the shadow of jungle canopy.
-Today the city is hidden under a lush rainforest canopy.
+Day 5: Our drive east takes us to Yaxhá, a lovely site overlooking a lagoon of the same name.
+The location of terrible battles between Tikal and Naranjo in the 8th century, this huge center now lies in the shadow of jungle canopy.
+Today the remains of this once great city are hidden under a lush rainforest canopy.
 Punctuated by the loud calls of howler monkeys proclaiming their dominance over the territory, this remote national park is teeming with wildlife, including a myriad of colorful and raucous birds.
-Nearby is Topoxté, an island site in the Yaxha Lagoon currently being studied and consolidated by a joint Guatemala-German project.
-During excavations, huge jars filled with human bones were found along with an extensive tunnel system connecting chaltunes, or underground storage containers.
+Nearby is Topoxté, an island site in the Yaxhá Lagoon that has studied and consolidated by a joint Guatemala-German project.
+During excavations, huge jars filled with human bones were found along with an extensive tunnel system connecting chaltunes, underground storage containers.
 (B/L/D)

-Day 7: Our all day tour takes us to Chalchuapa, and Tazumal, surrounded by the modern city, one of the most important pre-Columbian Maya archeological site in El Salvador.
-First excavated in the early 1940s by archaeologist Stanley H. Boggs, the remains of the city are spread over a large area with the major pyramid rising 75 feet along with remnants of tombs, smaller pyramids, a ball court, and a complex drainage system..
-Found here is a very interesting carved basalt monolith standing 8 feet tall depicting a handsomely adorned character with definite Olmec features.
-The museum here displays some of Stanley Boggs’ early finds.
+Day 7: Our all day tour takes us to Tazumal, surrounded by the modern city of Chalchuapa, one of the most important pre-Columbian Maya archeological sites in El Salvador.
+First excavated in the early 1940s by archaeologist Stanley H. Boggs, the remains are spread over a large area with the major pyramid rising 75 feet.
+The site also displays remnants of tombs, smaller pyramids, a ball court, and a complex drainage system.
+Found here is an interesting carved basalt monolith standing 8 feet tall that depicts a handsomely adorned character with definite Olmec features.
+The site museum exhibits some of Stanley Boggs’ early finds.
 At Casa Blanca, another large Maya site, several pyramids have been excavated and partly restored by Japanese archaeologists.
-Most artifacts in the site museum are from Casa Blanca’s Late Preclassic.
-Nearby San Andrés served as the ancient, provincial capital over the smaller settlements in the Zapotitán Valley between 600AD – 900AD.
+Most of the artifacts in the site museum are from Casa Blanca’s Late Preclassic.
+Nearby San Andrés served as the provincial capital over the smaller settlements in the Zapotitán Valley between 600AD – 900AD.
 Archaeological evidence suggests that the Maya of San Andrés were trading with people from Honduras, Mexico and Belize.
 (B/L/D)

 Day 8: Today we visit Joya de Cerén, declared a UNESCO World Heritage Site in 1993.
 Like Pompeii and Herculaneum in Italy, it was buried under layers of ash from an eruption of a volcano about 600AD.
 Although a warning earthquake apparently gave residents time to flee, the ash preserved their personal belongings, from garden tools and bean-filled pots to sleeping mats and religious items, essentially freezing the agricultural village in time.
-The exceptional condition of the artifacts that were left behind, along with Municipal structures and communal baths, provide an insight into the daily lives of a 6th century Mesoamerican farming community.
-In the nearby valley of Zapotitan, lie the remains of San Andres.
-First established around 900 BC, it was destroyed in the third century by a volcanic eruption.
+The exceptional condition of the artifacts that were left behind, along with municipal structures and communal baths, provide an insight into the daily lives of a 6th-century Mesoamerican farming community.
+In the nearby valley of Zapotitán, lie the remains of San Andrés.
+First established around 900 BC, it was destroyed in the 3rd century by a volcanic eruption.
 In the 5th century, the people rebuilt their city and for more than 300 years the powerful lords ruled over the area.
 Ceramics excavated from the site suggest that the city was an important trade center.
-In the afternoon, we will drive into the Cerro Verde National Park, nestled between three volcanoes, where we will enjoy panoramic views including the crater Lake Coatepeque, renowned as one of the most beautiful lakes in the world.
+In the afternoon, we drive into the Cerro Verde National Park, nestled between three volcanoes, to enjoy panoramic views including the crater lake Coatepeque, celebrated as one of the most beautiful lakes in the world.
 The lush forest here is teeming with flora and fauna and is a bird watcher’s paradise with migratory species like woodpeckers, jays, emerald toucanets and 17 species of hummingbirds.
 Continue to Suchitoto, a picturesque colonial town perched on a hillside overlooking a beautiful lake.
 Founded in 1542 by Spanish explorers, the historic center has been designated a national cultural heritage site by the World Heritage Fund.
 Overnight in the charming Los Almendros de San Lorenzo in Suchitoto.
 (B/L/D)

 Day 9: Cihuatán was an immense post-classic city located in the extreme south of the Mesoamerican cultural area.
 Built in the 8th century on a low ridge in the center of the Acelhuate Valley, it could control trade between the Caribbean, Honduras, and the rich river basins and coastal plain of El Salvador.
 Located at the base of Guazapa Volcano, the fertile soils were utilized extensively for cacao as well as staples like corn, squash, and beans.
 The site was surely picked for defense as well as the Western Ceremonial Center is surrounded by a low wall which probably supported a wooden palisade.
 Suchitoto has a thriving arts scene.
 Named “Cultural Capital of El Salvador” by the United Nations, Suchitoto attracts artists from all over the world to its annual art festivals.
 We will stop to browse galleries showcasing the works of El Salvadorian artists.
 Continue to San Salvador, the capital of the country, where we overnight for two nights in the Mirador Plaza Hotel.
 (B/L/D)

-$7,495.00 (per person, double occupancy) includes international airfare from Houston in economy; the two domestic flights within Guatemala; all ground transportation; all hotels; all meals (except for the day of arrival); gratuities to guides and drivers; and entry fees.
+$7,995.00 (per person, double occupancy) includes roundtrip international airfare to/from gateway city; the two domestic flights within Guatemala; all ground transportation; all hotels; all meals (except for the day of arrival); entry fees; and gratuities to guides and drivers.

-Cost does not include: A donation as outlined below; airport transfers for flights other than designated group flights; meals other than those listed in the itinerary; food, alcoholic and other beverages not on set menus; passport and visa fees; airport fees and taxes; excess baggage charges; email, telephone, and fax charges; laundry or other items of a personal nature.
+Cost does not include: A nonrefundable donation as outlined; airport transfers for flights other than designated group flights; meals other than those listed in the itinerary; food, alcoholic and other beverages not on set menus; passport and visa fees; airport fees and taxes; excess baggage charges; email, telephone, and fax charges; laundry or other items of a personal nature.

 Fuel Surcharges: Far Horizons must pass on price increases when additional fuel charges are levied.